Mega4oSS/PlusicTestMod/README.md

 # PlusicTestMod
-Test mod maked on library Plusic API
+Test mod maked on library Plusic API (Only for version of game Age of History II)